apache/couchdb/src/couch_srt/README.md

 This is a "port" of `recon:proc_window` to `couch_srt:proc_window`, allowing for `proc_window` style aggregations/sorting/filtering but with the stats fields collected by CSRT!
-This is also a direct port of `recon:proc_window` in that it utilizes the same underlying logic and effecient internal data structures as `recon:proc_window`, but rather only changes the Sample function:
+This is also a direct port of `recon:proc_window` in that it utilizes the same underlying logic and efficient internal data structures as `recon:proc_window`, but rather only changes the Sample function:

 ```erlang